Echinocactus grusonii Hildm.

 Echinocereus grusonii, Echinocactus corynacanthus, Echinocactus galeottii

-Echinocactus grusonii is a cactus, up to 3.3 feet (1 m) tall and about the same in diameter, with a single, slow-growing, globe-shaped stem that became barrel-shaped in maturity.
-The stem is pale green and heavily ribbed with numerous areoles sprouting radial, yellow spines.
-The flowers are yellow and up to 2 inches (5 cm) in diameter.
+Echinocactus grusonii is a cactus with a slow-growing, usually solitary, globe-shaped stem that became barrel-shaped in maturity.
+It grows up to 3.3 feet (1 m) tall and about the same in diameter.
+The stem is pale green and heavily ribbed with numerous areoles sprouting yellow radial spines.
+Flowers are yellow and up to 2 inches (5 cm) in diameter.
 They appear in summer around the crown of the plant, but only after 20 years or so.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).